Unity-Technologies/Robotics-Object-Pose-Estimation/Documentation/2_set_up_the_data_collection_scene.md

 There are several other types of labelers available, and you can even write your own.
 If you want more information on labelers, you can consult the [Perception package documentation](https://github.com/Unity-Technologies/com.unity.perception).

 6. In the _**Inspector**_ tab, in the `Perception Camera` script, click on the _**+**_ button at the bottom right corner of the `List is Empty` field, and select `BoundingBox3DLabeler`.
 Once applied, the labeler will highlight the edges of the labeled `GameObjects`.
-Don't worry, this highlighting won't show up in the image data we collect, it is just there to help us visualize the labeler.
+Don't worry, this highlighting won't show up in the image data we collect; it is just there to help us visualize the labeler.

 Once you add the labeler, the Inspector view of the Perception Camera component will look like this: